vedb/pupil_recording_interface/docs/additional.rst

         orientation       (time, quaternion_axis) float64 0.004093 ...
 0.06829

-The dataset contains linear and angular position, linear and angular velocity as well as the confidence of the tracking.
+The dataset contains position and orientation, linear and angular velocity as well as the confidence of the tracking.